 North Country National Scenic Trail/Highbanks Rollway Trail – Wexford County

-For some added incentive to hit the trail, check out the annual North Country Trail Association 2017 Hike 100 Challenge.
-Anyone who hikes 100 miles on the NCT in 2017 is eligible for a special patch.
+For some added incentive to hit this popular Michigan hiking trail, check out the annual North Country Trail Association Hike 100 Challenge.
+Anyone who hikes 100 miles on the NCT during a single year is eligible for a special patch.
 It’s a great way to stay motivated and make your hiking miles really count!

 Manistee River Trail – Mesick

 The 11-mile Manistee River Trail is a fairly new hiking adventure near Mesick.
 Completed in 1992, it’s linked to an 8.5-mile section of the North Country National Scenic Trail (NCT), which runs on the opposite side of the Manistee River.

 Adding an element of excitement to the hike is a 245-foot suspension bridge, which connects the two trails.